FUAZA/ECE-9069-Presentation1/README.md

 - Integrity Checking

 ## What is network intrusion?
 Any unauthorised action on a digital network is referred to as a network intrusion.
-Network intrusions frequently include the theft of valuable network resources and virtually always threaten network and/or data security.
+Network intrusions frequently include the theft of valuable network resources and always threaten network and/or data security.

 ## Intrusion Detection System(IDS)
 An Intrusion Detection System (IDS) is a network traffic monitoring system that detects suspicious behaviour and sends out notifications when it is found.
 It's a software that searches a network or system for malicious activities or policy violations.
 ![image](https://user-images.githubusercontent.com/101413304/158044875-157579ba-2e24-40cf-a146-67c6e6178600.png)